 To add members:

-- From the Name combo box, search for a user or group that you want to assign project access.
+- From the Select Member field, search for a user or group that you want to assign project access.
 Note: You can only search for groups if external authentication is enabled.

-- From the Role drop-down, choose a role.
+- In the Project Permissions section, choose a role.
 For more information, refer to the documentation on project roles.

 4. Optional: Add Resource Quotas